ChinchuMohan/GW-EF-BC--Project/README.md

 - _Script_paper.m_ : Script for plotting the figures for paper
 - _crameri.m_ : Function returns perceptually-uniform scientific colormaps created by Fabio Crameri.  <http://www.fabiocrameri.ch/colourmaps.php Fabio Crameri>
 - _multiple_boxplot.m_ : Function for plotting multiple box plots in a single figure.
 Matlab code modified by the code by Ander Biguri

+_Note_ : All file paths in the matlab scripts need to be modified to match the local working directory, when  downloaded and used in a local system

 ## Project description
 In this study we develop two methods for estimating groundwater contribution to environmental flows: 1) a groundwater-centric method and 2) a surface water-centric method.
 The two methods are demonstrated using the western province of Canada, British Columbia as a case study.
 The framework presented in this study can be implemented across different spatial and temporal scales for different regions and globally, in data-scarce, hydrologically complex landscapes.